First Nations-BC Wildlife Work

 • Co-development of Policy Intentions Paper outlining four proposed amendments to the Wildlife Act (2020).
 The Wildlife Amendment Act received Royal Assent June 2, 2022 and came into force September 1, 2022.
 Key changes include a requirement to consider Indigenous Knowledge, establish a process by which the Province can align its laws with protocol hunting agreements and a non-derogation provision added to the Interpretation Act ensuring that the Wildlife Act does not negatively impact Aboriginal constitutional and treaty rights.

-• Co-drafted an Indigenous Knowledge in Wildlife Decisions Policy (2022)
+• Co-drafting of an Indigenous Knowledge in Wildlife Decisions Policy (2022)

 Learn about the Forum and its work at firstnationsbcwildlifeforum.ca.